 A mono block driveway is a surface that should last you for many years.
 If laid properly, on both hardcore and around 50mm of sharp sand, the interlocking blocks will spread the heavy weight of vehicles evenly, so a smooth and level surface should be maintained.
-A well-designed driveway can also help a property to look good but a mono block surface does need to be looked after.
-Cleaning mono block driveways and paths has always been a time-consuming process but whilst mono block surfaces certainly look very nice and are extremely functional it can be a breeding ground for moss, lichen & weeds especially between the blocks themselves.
+A well-designed driveway can also help a property to look good, but a mono block surface does need to be looked after.
+Cleaning mono block driveways and paths has always been a time-consuming process but, whilst mono block surfaces certainly look very nice and are extremely functional, it can be a breeding ground for moss, lichen & weeds especially between the blocks themselves.
 However, there are many ways to successfully clean mono block depending upon the tools at your disposal and how much work you wish to do.

-If the area has weeds then these should be treated with a quality WEED KILLER and they should be treated BEFORE you undertake any moss killing.
+If the area has weeds, these should be treated with a quality WEED KILLER.
+They should be treated BEFORE you undertake any moss killing.
 We normally suggest applying a weed killer 5 - 7 days before you apply moss killer.
 It is better to use a professional weed killer rather than 'pulling' the weeds as this method will only result in the return of the plant.......in double quick time.
 Should your mono block surface have any oil stains we recommend using SP STRIP which is a powerful brick cleaning acid.
 Simply dilute, apply to the surface, brush and rinse.
 Using SP STRIP will not only remove oil stains but will also deep clean the blocks themselves.

 After brushing your mono block, spray the area with RAPID MOSS & ALGAE KILLER - Batiface.
-This kills the moss & algae growth on contact and should be left on the surface for between 15-30 minutes.
-After which the area should be washed with either with a hosepipe and brush or, ideally, a SMALL pressure washer.
+This kills the moss & algae growth on contact and should be left on the surface for between 15-30 minutes, after which the area should be washed with either with a hosepipe and brush or, ideally, a SMALL pressure washer.
 The pressure washer not only rinses away the product but also removes the dead growth from the surface and between the blocks.
 Please don't worry about using a pressure washer on your mono block.
 Just because you are using higher pressure it is not going to automatically result in your driveway sinking or blocks ending up in your neighbour's garden.
 If you use the pressure sensibly then it can make the cleaning much more effective.